El Salvador–Spain relations: Spanish colonization

 The first known visit by Spaniards to what is now Salvadoran territory was made by the admiral Andrés Niño, who led an expedition to Central America.
 He disembarked in the Gulf of Fonseca on 31 May 1522, at Meanguera island, naming it Petronila, and then traversed to Jiquilisco Bay on the mouth of Lempa River.
 The first indigenous people to have contact with the Spanish were the Lenca of eastern El Salvador.

 In 1524, Spanish explorer and conquistador Pedro de Alvarado launched a campaign against the Pipil people, the native inhabitants of Cuzcatlán (present day El Salvador).
 By 1528, Spanish troops defeated the Pipil warriors and established a permanent presence in present-day San Salvador.

 After the conquest, the territory of El Salvador officially became part of the Spanish Empire and governed from the Viceroyalty of New Spain in Mexico City but administered by the regional capital in Guatemala City.
 Under the Spanish Empire, the territory of El Salvador became an agricultural heartland of the captaincy general of Guatemala.
 Most of the land produced cocoa, coffee and indigo.

 Independence

 In November 1811, independence movement leaders José Matías Delgado, a Catholic priest, and his nephew, Manuel José Arce issued a call for independence from Spain.
 Due to the movement, several uprisings took place throughout the territory, which were quickly suppressed by the Spanish authorities.
 In 1821, the call for independence was endorsed by officials in Guatemala, however, El Salvador was opposed to its territory being incorporated into the Mexican Empire under Emperor Agustín de Iturbide.
 Because of this issue, El Salvador was seeking to be annexed by the United States when in 1823, the Mexican Empire collapsed and El Salvador joined Guatemala, Honduras, Costa Rica and Nicaragua in the joint United Provinces of Central America.
 The union was dissolved in 1839.

-Spanish King Juan Carlos I and Prime Minister José Luis Rodríguez Zapatero attending the Ibero-American Summit in San Salvador; 2008.